 Championship points will be assigned, and eligibility for awards will be determined, in accordance with the following rules:

-Because FAST takes the month of August off, our championship season begins in September and ends at the end of July.
+Because FAST takes the month of August off (sort of), our championship season begins in September and ends at the end of July.

 In order to qualify to earn championship points, you must be a FAST member.
+If you have attended 5 championship events in the current season, you are considered a Member.
 Points will be used to determine who receives awards at the end of the season.

 Points will be awarded to drivers in each official class for finishing order.
 Order will be determined by the single fastest run time in each class for each event.